nagasudhirpulla/taming_python/blog/skills/strings_in_python.md

 '''
 This will print
 'C:\Users\Nagasudhir\Documents\Static_Web_Projects\WRLDC Apps Dashboard'
-Notice that we need not use \\ since we
+Notice that we need not use \\ since we used 'r' before string declaration
 '''
 ```